jcaillon/valet/docs/content/docs/300.libraries/core.md

 ## source

 Allows to include a library file or sources a file.

 It replaces the builtin source command to make sure that we do not include the same file twice.
-This also allows us to specify to spellcheck the included file.
+We replace source instead of creating a new function to allow us to specify the included file for spellcheck.

+- $1: **library name** _as string_:
-- $1: the name of the library (array, interactive, string...) or the file path to include.
+     the name of the library (array, interactive, string...) or the file path to include.
+- $@: arguments _as any_:
-- $2+: the arguments to pass to the included file (mimics the builtin source command).
+     (optional) the arguments to pass to the included file (mimics the builtin source command).

 ```bash
   source string array system